kshedden/case_studies/methods/regression-overview.md

 are fitting the same model structure to the data.

-As an example, least squares is a fitting procedure that can be used to fit a model to data.
+As an example, least squares is a fitting procedure that can be used to fit a linear model to data.
 The least squares fitting procedure has statistical properties (i.e. it is known to be efficient and consistent in many settings).
 A different (e.g. Bayesian or penalized) procedure for fitting the same class of models will have its own, potentially different statistical properties (e.g. it may be consistent in some settings where least squares is not and vice-versa).

 Algorithms are specific numerical procedures used to fit a model to data.
 For